-Argument Description name The name of the new component (for example, TOPIC, or SENTIMENT) offset The position of the text to use as the new component, in bytes from the start of the match. offsetLength The position of the text to use as the new component, in characters from the start of the match.
+Argument Description name The name of the new component (for example, TOPIC, or SENTIMENT) offset The position of the text to use as the new component, in bytes from the start of the normalized text of the match. offsetLength The position of the text to use as the new component, in characters from the start of the normalized text of the match. originalOffset (optional) The position of the text to use as the new component, in bytes from the start of the original text of the match.
+If you do not set originalOffset, the value is set to the same as offset. originalOffsetLength (optional) The position of the text to use as the new component, in characters from the start of the original text of the match.
+If you do not set originalOffsetLength, the value is set to the same as offset.

-NOTE: If you are unsure of the correct offset or offsetLength, or the component value comes from an external source, you can set offset or offsetLength to ${\bf 0}.$ getComponent
+NOTE: If you are unsure of the correct offset or offsetLength, or the component value comes from an external source, you can set offset or offsetLength to 0.